 HWT's facilities are remotely operated and monitored 24/7 from its affiliate Lone Star Transmission, LLC's NERC-certified control center located in Austin, Texas.
-Graphic displays and alarm processing ensure HWT transmission system operators have real-time situational awareness.
+Graphic displays and alarm processing ensure HWT transmission system operators have realtime situational awareness.
 Support personnel perform checks of the applications and hardware to ensure they are in proper working order.
 Any site anomalies are communicated to local personnel and Director of Operations, who will manage and undertake site corrective actions.
-Since its 2020 WMP, HWT has enhanced situational awareness and forecasting by installing a weather station, a camera, and transformer oil gas monitoring equipment at the Suncrest Facility.
-Additionally, HWT is further enhancing its situational awareness by developing a proprietary FPI as described in Section 4 of this WMP and installing thermal and partial discharge monitoring for the 230 kV underground cable at the Suncrest Facility.
+In 2020, HWT enhanced its situational awareness and forecasting capabilities by installing a weather station, a camera, and transformer oil gas monitoring equipment at the Suncrest Facility.
+In 2021, HWT completed development of a proprietary fire risk index for its territory to increase awareness of fire threat and to help inform operational decisions.
+HWT also installed a cable monitoring system for its underground cable which provides thermal and partial discharge monitoring for the 230 kV underground cable at the Suncrest Facility.
+Additional cameras were also installed at the facility during 2021.